Elwetana/LED_controller/README.md

 pure green, 50% green and black, while `0x00FF00 3 0x000000 3 0x...` will generate three
 colours: pure green, 66% green, 33% green; black will be the first colour of the next gradient.

+## 1D Games

+There are currently three games:

+* Shooter (`GAME_SOURCE`) -- single player side scrolling shooter game.
+There are three levels, you control a ship that moves along the LED chain, you can shoot projectiles with faceplate buttons and you have to evade the incoming projectiles by ducking under/jumping over them with D-pad buttons.
+Red projectiles move through the lower space, green move through middle (default) space and blue ones move through the upper layer.
+In the first two levels the goal is to reach the stargate before it closes, in the last level there is a boss fight.

+* Rhythm'n'Dance (`RAD_GAME_SOURCE`) -- game for up to four players.
+There are two modes, one is straightforward copy of _Dance Dance Revolution_: colour bullets are emitted from the beginning of the chain, you have to press the corresponding colour button on the controller when it passes over your 'wicket'.
+In the other mode you have to press buttons in the rhythm of the music, if you hit the beat, the neigbouring LEDs will start to blink.
+Move along the chain and try to get as many LEDs to blink to rhythm as possible.

+* Match 3 (`M3_GAME_SOURCE`) -- cooperative game for 4 players.
+This is a cross of Zuma and any match-three game.
+In the playing field, there are strings of coloured LEDs (jewels), the task of players it to collapse them by either swapping two neighbouring jewels, or by firing a new jewel from a gun at the end of the chain.
+The players can have one of three roles:
+ * Pitcher: selects the colour of the jewel in the gun and fires it
+ * Catcher: moves along the chain and catches the jewels fired by the pitcher
+ * Swapper: moves along the chain and swaps the neighbouring jewels

 ## Requirements